 |

-In order to automate KeePass, you need the KPScript plugin/extension.
+In order to automate KeePass, you need either the KPScript tool

-You can find the latest version of KPScript on the KeePass plugins
+- You can find the latest version of KPScript on the KeePass

-where KeePass is installed (where the KeePass.exe file is).
+where KeePass is installed (which contains the KeePass.exe file).

 KPScript can be invoked using single commands.
 By passing the database location,